billyxs/redux-waiter/README.md

 ### getWaiter(state, waiterName)

-Get all the waiter data from the store by it's name.
+Get the waiter model from the store by it's name.

 ```javascript
 import { getWaiter } from 'redux-waiter';